David Villar Player Props: Giants vs. Mets

 - Villar is batting .179 with three doubles, three home runs and six walks.

-- In 17 games played this year, he has hit a homer in two of them.
+- In 17 games played this season, he has gone deep in two of them.

-- In 17.6% of his games this year, Villar has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in one contest.
+- Villar has an RBI in three of 17 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 - He has scored in six of 17 games (35.3%), including multiple runs twice.